 The Obertauern is located in the southeast of the state of Salzburg in the middle of the Radstadt Tauern Mountains at altitudes between 1630 and 2526 meters above sea level.
-This is one of the snow richest regions in Austria, but has very well-developed tourist infrastructure.
+This is one of the snow richest regions in Austria but has a very well-developed tourist infrastructure.
 The Obertauern is snow-safe, family-friendly and offers 26 cable cars and lifts that provide access to countless slopes with all levels of difficulty.
 The sophisticated ski lift system makes it possible to take advantage of the ski slopes from moderate to difficult, without actually having to return to the starting point each time.
 Moreover, almost all the lifts are directly accessible by ski from most hotels, and if you go to the slopes on the opposite side there is a ski bus across the highway.
-There are slopes open usually from end of November until the beginning of May.
+There are slopes open usually from the end of November until the beginning of May.

 100 km of slopes

 You will find around 100 km of alpine trails, including 61 km in the easy category (blue signs), 35 km moderate (red signs) and 4 km for the more advanced alpinists (black signs), all according to international standards.
 It is well signposted, using a colour scheme, which makes it easy to orientate when switching between the different slopes.
-The slopes are not the most advanced, or steepest in the alps and well suited for those who want to do a lot of skiing without craving the worst adrenaline kicks.
+The slopes are not the most advanced, or steepest in the alps and are well suited for those who want to do a lot of skiing without craving the worst adrenaline kicks.

 < Click on the images to enlarge >

 Without alpine skis

-You don’t have to be a downhill skier in order to have fun on the snow.
+You don’t have to be a downhill skier to have fun in the snow.
 Obertauern also has several cross-country tracks, between 6-10 kilometres long.
 Not the most demanding tracks, but they venture through great scenery.
 There are also nice cross-country tracks around Mauterndorf, which is the closest small town in the valley below.
-For those who want to do something other than skiing, there plenty of other activities.
+For those who want to do something other than skiing, there are plenty of other activities.
 Head for Gnadenalm and Südwienerhütte where the whole family can get together and have fun on 6.5 kilometres of toboggan runs, which are illuminated at night.
 Gnadenalm also has an ice-skating rink for those who want to get out on the ice.
 Furthermore, you can enjoy winter walks and snow-show trekking.
-The latter is real great fun, and no experience needed.
+The latter is great fun, and no experience is needed.

-Pleasent price level
+Pleasant price level

-The location of the Obertauern along the northern Alps, makes it snowier here than in the mountain regions around.
+The location of the Obertauern along the northern Alps makes it snowier here than in the mountain regions around.
 This means that there may be little snow in the valleys or mountains just a few miles away, but excellent conditions at Obertauern.
 We were there at the beginning of December and most of the lifts were already running and the slopes and tracks were well prepared (with the use of snow machines in combination with natural snow).